HaniSource/components/components/search-category/simple-search/doc.md

 livewire re-render results each time we change the ``$search`` value (as user type ...) so we need to check if the searched query came up with some results from the database if not we render the ``resources/views/components/search/no-results.blade.php`` instead.

 we use the ``focus`` plugin provided by alpine to manage accessibity the ``handleKeyUp()`` function is used to check when we are in the first search item, if so we go back to our source of truth the input

+the ``x-animate`` provided by the alpine animation for making the results changes smoothly [alpine animation](https://github.com/CharrafiMed/alpine-animation) I am the author.

 if there is results we loop over them and display them using the ``resources/views/components/search/search-item.blade.php`` views wich is simple as: